wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 <!-- end -->

 <!-- begin box info -->
 Each offline operation created on the server has an __URI ID__ to define its purpose and configuration.
-The default value used here is `/operation/authorize/offline` and can be modified with the `uriId` parameter in the `authrorize` method.
+The default value used here is `/operation/authorize/offline` and can be modified with the `uriId` parameter in the `authorize` method.
 <!-- end -->

 #### With Password